 I am hoping this post will be the most memorable, as it synthesizes my many posts and articles on hormone-D. It fully integrates it with the issue of iron toxicity.
 Telescoping to the forthcoming punch line:

 “Liver Iron overload may indeed affect Vitamin-D metabolism…”

 For those that are a bit squeamish, this would be a good time to take an extra tug on your seat belt!

-In my sincere opinion, being labeled “Vitamin D deficient” is analytical laziness and clinical irresponsibility.
+In my sincere opinion, being labeled “Vitamin D deficient” is based on confusion and misinformation.
 That’s a bold statement, but it’s one based on extensive research, that much I can assure you.

 The important question is why is the person low in 25(OH) D, which is also known as storage D.

 These three studies provide compelling information about why a person is low in storage D:

 Rude, R.K. et al. (1985).
 “Low serum concentrations of 1.25-dihydroxyvitamin D in human magnesium deficiency”